 These and earlier studies reinforce the view that the minimum wage by itself is at best a blunt instrument for tackling poverty.
 However, minimum wages have a number of objectives.
 When introducing the Minimum Wage Bill to the Dail in 2000, Mary Harney, then Tanaiste, indicated that her concern was "to protect those workers who were vulnerable and prone to being exploited" (LPC 2015).
 The failure of the minimum wage to significantly reduce poverty does not mean it does not provide an effective wage floor for low paid workers.
 Recent work by Holton and O'Neill (2015) shows that in fact the Irish minimum wage was an effective tool in protecting the wages of the least skilled workers, especially during the Great Recession, when forces leading to wage reductions for many workers were particularly strong.
-These findings are consistent with recent international work by Autor et al. (2016) who find a role for minimum wages in reducing wage inequality in the US, by Garnero et al. (2016), who find that wage inequality is lower in countries with statutory minimum wages, and also with the recent work of Collins and Holton (2016) who find that minimum wage increases in Ireland can raise the hourly earnings for many of the lowest paid employees and in doing so reduce the wage inequality.
+These findings are consistent with recent international work by Autor et al. (2016) who find a role for minimum wages in reducing wage inequality in the US, by Garnero et al. (2016), who find that wage inequality is lower in countries with statutory minimum wage increases in Ireland can raise the hourly earnings for many of the lowest paid employees and in doing so reduce the wage inequality.